-Surveillance Systems: The airport owns and maintains a video surveillance system covering critical areas of the airport.
-Airlines and tenants must gain airport approval prior to augmenting the airport's system with their own cameras.
+Surveillance Systems: The Airport owns and maintains a video surveillance system covering critical areas of the Airport.
+Airlines and tenants must gain Airport approval prior to augmenting the Airport's system with their own cameras.
+Tampering with surveillance systems is a security violation and could result in immediate badge suspension and assessment of fees associated with the Airport security violation program.

-Terminal Resource Access and Assignment Policy: Describes certain procedures the Department will use to manage, assign and allocate unleased gates, ticket counter positions, baggage make-up space, and aircraft parking at the Airport.
-The procedures in the aforementioned document may be modified at the sole discretion of the Director.
+Terminal Resource Access and Assignment Policy: Defines processes and procedures the Department will use to manage, assign and allocate terminal resources at Sacramento International Airport.
+The Policy may be modified or rescinded at any time at the sole discretion of the Director..